varsha13152/tp/docs/UserGuide.md

 * `find n/Betsy n/Tim` - Finds contacts with either "Betsy" or "Tim" in their name

 **Note:** `find` with '$' (i.e. `find n/$a/p`) acutually finds users with named '$a/p',
-which does not exist as '$' is not allowed in names but you can still do it hehe.
+which does not exist as '$' is not allowed in names but you can still do it.
 **[Planned Enhancement]** There are ongoing plans to allow the use of '$' to escape any prefixes, to enable you to search for names containing prefixes, i.e. find a contact named "murthu a/p" - `find n/murthu $a/p`.